LiveSplit/LiveSplit/LiveSplit/Languages/README.md

 Copy the entire **`Languages` folder** to the directory where **LiveSplit.exe** is located.

+Run LiveSplit.exe, right click on the window and set the language in `Settings` -> `Languages`.

 ## Add Other Languages

 If LiveSplit does not support your language, you can add your language to it.